Our Story

 Sustainable Marblehead recognizes that while the climate crisis is a global issue, change can and should begin at the local level.
 Our Greenhouse Gas Inventory Report, released in 2018, identified the major sources of carbon pollution contributing to climate change in Marblehead.
 At Town Meeting in 2018, voters overwhelmingly passed an article sponsored by Sustainable Marblehead that set a goal of “using 100% carbon-free energy in Marblehead, including in energy production, building energy use and transportation, and moving with fiscal responsibility and all deliberate speed to achieve this goal.”

-In November 2020, the Board of Selectmen unanimously endorsed the committee’s vision as outlined in its report, Marblehead Climate Vision, Charting a Path to Carbon Neutrality by 2040.
+In November 2020, the Select Board unanimously endorsed the committee’s vision as outlined in its report, Marblehead Climate Vision, Charting a Path to Carbon Neutrality by 2040.
 This report lays out the path by which Marblehead can achieve net zero carbon emissions by 2040, an ambitious but necessary goal to prevent the worst impacts of climate change.

-We are very proud of what we have achieved in our early years, and we look forward to continuing to increase our impact as our community of supporters grows.
+We are very proud of what we have achieved with the support of town officials and an engaged citizenry, and we look forward to continuing to increase our impact as our community of supporters grows.

 Co-Founders Judith Black, Nancy DeMuth, John Livermore and Patricia Sullivan